adrianvornicu87/ymsongsearch/README.md

 git clone https://github.com/adrianvornicu87/ymsongsearch.git

-In .env set YAMAHA_DEVICE_IP to the IP of your device in your home network
+In .env set YAMAHA_DEVICE_IP to the IP of your audio device in your home network

 *To start the app*
 If you only want to access the app from localhost in the browser or postman: